-Our index suggests that we’re still 40% below pre-COVID activity levels.
-The recent winter spike in COVID cases has led to a modest downtick in our index, but behavior remains largely unchanged since July 2020.
-The levels of subcomponent activity vary: the return to brick and mortar stores is 29% below its pre-COVID levels and a normal work routine is 30% below pre-COVID.
-The subcomponent with the lowest level is travel/entertainment: 67% below pre-COVID levels.
+Our index suggests that we’re still 34% below pre-COVID activity levels.
+The levels of component activity vary: the return to brick-and-mortar stores is 24% below its pre-COVID levels and a normal work routine is 25% below pre-COVID.
+The subcomponent with the lowest level is travel/entertainment: 52% below pre-COVID levels.

 What could drive change: